remotemerge/cache-server/README.md

 ![Downloads](https://img.shields.io/npm/dt/@sapkotamadan/cache-server)
 ![License](https://img.shields.io/npm/l/@sapkotamadan/cache-server)

-CacheServer is a tool designed to provide an efficient and streamlined method for extracting web page content.
-By offering an API that returns the HTML source code of webpages, CacheServer enables users to perform various automated tasks, such as web page extraction, data mining, and content analysis, etc.
+CacheServer offers a user-friendly API for loading web pages and returning their HTML source code.
+In addition, it simplifies automated tasks like web page extraction, data mining, and content analysis by leveraging the power of Puppeteer, a headless browser automation tool.

+With a customizable configuration and easy-to-use parameters, CacheServer is the ideal solution for developers looking to enhance their web scraping and data extraction processes.

 ### System Requirements